 Fuel Cladding Integrity – The purpose of this section is to screen findings to Green that do not challenge fuel cladding integrity.
-For the purposes of this SDP, issues that meet any of the following criteria represent a challenge to fuel cladding integrity and require further evaluation: (1) placed the plant in an unanalyzed condition, (2) adversely impacted any fundamental assumptions regarding fuel failure used in the accident analysis (such as fuel failure temperature or oxidation rate), (3) resulted in reactor coolant activity exceeding TS limits.
+For the purposes of this SDP, issues that meet any of the following four criteria represent a challenge to fuel cladding integrity and require further evaluation: (1) placed the plant in an unanalyzed condition, (2) adversely impacted any fundamental assumptions regarding fuel failure used in the accident analysis (such as fuel failure temperature or oxidation rate), (3) resulted in reactor coolant activity exceeding TS limits, or (4) resulted in automatic actuation of an SSC necessary to protect against exceeding thermal limits.
+If degradation of fuel cladding could result in a substantial potential for overexposure, the finding should also be evaluated using IMC 0609 Appendix C, “Occupational Radiation Safety Significance Determination Process.”

-Reactor Coolant System (RCS) Boundary – All issues which address potential violations of regulatory requirements for protection of the reactor pressure vessel against fracture (e.g., pressure-temperature limits, pressurized thermal shock (PTS)) are addressed under the Barrier Integrity Cornerstone and should be reviewed by the applicable technical group in NRR (NRR/).
-RPV fracture toughness requirements must be evaluated in accordance with the ASME Code, Section XI, Appendix E, “Evaluation of Unanticipated Operating Events” which provides deterministic acceptance criteria for evaluating the impact of the out-of-limit condition on the structural integrity of the RPV to determine whether the plant is acceptable for continued operation.
-All other RCS boundary issues (i.e., leakage) are evaluated under the Initiating Events Cornerstone.
+Reactor Coolant System (RCS) Boundary – All issues which address potential violations of regulatory requirements for protection of the reactor pressure vessel against fracture (e.g., pressure-temperature limits, pressurized thermal shock (PTS)) are addressed under the Barrier Integrity Cornerstone and should be reviewed by the applicable technical group in NRR (NRR/DNRL/NVIB).
+Findings related to RPV fracture toughness requirements must be evaluated in accordance with the ASME Code, Section XI, Appendix E, “Evaluation of Unanticipated Operating Events” which provides deterministic acceptance criteria for evaluating the impact of the out-of-limit condition on the structural integrity of the RPV to determine whether the plant is acceptable for continued operation.
+All other RCS boundary issues (i.e., leakage) are evaluated under the Initiating Events Cornerstone (Exhibit 1).

-Reactor Containment –
+Reactor Containment – The purpose of this section is to refer findings that primarily impact large early release frequency (LERF) for further evaluation using IMC 0609 Appendix H, “Containment Integrity Significance Determination Process.”

-Control Room/Auxiliary/Reactor Building or Spent Fuel Pool Building –
+Control Room/Auxiliary/Reactor Building or Spent Fuel Pool Building – Findings that impact control room habitability require further evaluation.
+Findings related to the radiological barrier functions of the control room, auxiliary building, reactor building, and spent fuel pool building are not expected to impact CDF or LERF.
+If degradation of the radiological barrier could result in a substantial potential for overexposure, the finding should also be evaluated using IMC 0609 Appendix C.

-Spent Fuel Pool –
+Spent Fuel Pool – Findings that challenge spent fuel pool design criteria require further evaluation.
+Further evaluation is performed using IMC 0609 Appendix M because the NRC does not maintain PRA models for spent fuel pools.

 DETAILED RISK EVALUATION

 The inspection staff and regional SRAs should coordinate efforts, using their specific skills, training, and qualifications, to arrive at an appropriate risk evaluation given the specific circumstances associated with the risk impact of the degraded condition(s) that resulted from the finding.
 Typically, inspectors develop the finding and the associated functional impact on the equipment and gather plant information to support the detailed risk evaluation.
 Then the inspectors and SRA collaborate to develop appropriate input assumptions while the SRA normally performs the detailed risk evaluation using the SPAR model, the RASP handbooks, and other risk information as necessary.
+If the finding does not screen to Green, the regional branch chief responsible for the issue and the SRA shall determine if an Inspection Finding Review Board is warranted using the guidance in IMC 0609 Attachment 5, “Inspection Finding Review Board,” to ensure alignment on the performance deficiency, the inspection finding, any proposed violation(s), and the actions needed to determine the preliminary significance,